AvhiMaz/zenmap-installer/README.md

 This script automates the installation of Nmap dependencies and Zenmap on Debian-based systems.

+## Compatibility

+The script has been tested and confirmed to work on:

+- Debian-based distributions (Debian, Ubuntu, etc.)

 ## Prerequisites

 - This script is intended for Debian-based systems.